kaylamuraoka/Team_Profile_Generator/README.md

 ## Installation

-Use the Inquirer npm package to prompt the user for their email, id, and specific information based on their role with the company.
-For instance, an intern may provide their school, whereas an engineer may provide their Github username.Your app will run as a Node CLI to gather information about each employee.
-In the `Develop` folder, there is a `package.json`, so make sure to `npm install`.The dependencies are, [**jest**](https://jestjs.io/) for running the provided tests, and [**inquirer**](https://www.npmjs.com/package/inquirer) for collecting input from the user.
-To install run the following code
+This app runs as a Node CLI, meaning that it runs scripts on the server to render content before it's delivered to a web browser. [**Node.js**](https://nodejs.org/en/download/), which is a run-time environment which includes everything you need to execute a program written in JavaScript.
+If haven't downloaded the [**Node.js**](https://nodejs.org/en/download/) source code or a pre-built installer for your platform, you will need to do so using this [**link**](https://nodejs.org/en/download/).

+The dependencies required for this project are:

+- [**jest**](https://jestjs.io/) for running the provided tests
+- [**inquirer**](https://www.npmjs.com/package/inquirer) for collecting input from the user.

+To initialize your project and install these required dependencies, open a command prompt at the project's directory and run:

 ```
-npm install -y  // to install node modules
+npm init -y  // initialize the project with NPM
 npm install jest  // for jest dependencies
 npm install inquirer  // for inquirer dependencies
 ```